Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

 \subsubsection{Results}

 The results of the Laval experiments are shown in \autoref{tab:laval_results}.
-The results for the initial networks produced by LC-100 are presented as well, to show how much improvement the NEA makes over its initial networks. \autoref{fig:laval_pareto} highlights the trade-offs each method achieves between average trip time $C_p$ and total route time $C_o$, and how they compare to the STL network.
+The results for the initial networks produced by LC-100 are presented as well, to show how much NEA improves on these initial networks. \autoref{fig:laval_pareto} highlights the trade-offs each method achieves between average trip time $C_p$ and total route time $C_o$.